Faculty Leave Support

 In addition, projects which fall outside of the standard research or instructional categories will be seriously considered if they substantially contribute to a faculty member's intellectual development or to the educational mission of the College.
 Proposals built on well-defined departures from previous teaching or research will be viewed as favorably as those proposals that promise substantial enrichment of ongoing projects.
 In all cases the project should represent a faculty member's primary commitment over a specified period of time.

 Up to two fellowships will be awarded: one fellowship to be awarded to an assistant professor, and one to a tenured faculty member.
-Applications must be made in the academic year preceding the project's starting date.
-Awards can be for amounts up to two-thirds of one semester's salary and up to $10,000 for research expenses.
-Availabilty of funds is limited to the period of a faculty member's Bowdoin appointment.
+Availability of funds is limited to the period of a faculty member's Bowdoin appointment.
 Faculty who receive a Bowdoin Faculty Research Fellowship (or, as it was previously called, a Kenan Fellowship) will become eligible to apply again no sooner than ten years after receiving their award.

 If a successful applicant has received a Faculty Research Award for a portion of the Bowdoin Faculty Research Fellowship project, the former grant should normally be returned to the College.